 Doctor of Philosophy in Environmental Engineering

 The doctoral degree in environmental engineering is awarded upon demonstration of an ability to make substantial creative contributions to knowledge in environmental engineering.
 The full-time doctoral program generally consists of at least two complete years of academic preparation, followed by at least one year of full-time research in residence at the university.
-The coursework must include 15 credit hours of core environmental engineering courses listed in the section describing the Master of Science in Environmental Engineering.
+The coursework must include the core environmental engineering courses listed in the section describing the Master of Science in Environmental Engineering.

 To be admitted to candidacy, students must pass a qualifying examination, which involves an oral presentation of two research papers selected by the student's adviser.
 The qualifying examination is administered by a research committee approved by the chairperson.
 The exam is diagnostic in nature.
 The results of the exam will determine the student's potential for success in the Ph.D. program.
 The department may waive this requirement for students who hold an M.S. degree from Illinois Institute of Technology in the same field.
 This examination should be completed within three semesters of entry into the program.